Anusha-2817/ai-job-assistant/README.md

-# AI Job Assistant — Ontology-Driven Resume & JD Matcher
+#  OrchestrAI : AI Job Assistant - Ontology-Driven Resume & JD Matcher

 A multi-agent system that matches resumes to job descriptions and generates cover letters — using a **deterministic skill-ontology graph instead of embeddings.**